-PADM510 Administrative Theory (3 hours)
+PADM510 Administrative Theory (3 semester hours)

 This course covers the major administrative theories that drive macro-level public behavior.
 It will begin with a consideration of the broad significance of the study of public organizations for individuals in modern society.
 It will then examine how theorists and practitioners have sought to develop more formal perspectives on public management.
 It will examine those ideas that are of greatest relevance to the construction of an integrated theory of public organizations.
-The progression of the course follows the evolution of administrative theory from the pioneering work of Weber, Taylor and Woodrow Wilson to current theories regarding the "New Public Management."
+The progression of the course follows the evolution of administrative theory from the pioneering work of Weber, Taylor.

-PADM520 Public Administration in Society (3 hours)
+PADM520 Public Administration in Society (3 semester hours)